-A Healing Retreat for Women
+Healing Trauma Retreats for Women

 What This Retreat Is

-The days allow room for focused work, rest, time outdoors, shared meals, and moments of ease and enjoyment.
+There is room for focused work, rest, time outdoors, shared meals, and moments of ease and enjoyment.

 Who This Retreat Is For